aidinstinct/kthulu-fetch/README.md

 ![alt text](converting.png "convert")

-There is a nifty function at the root of the forked freqtrade directory called genTrainingSet.py:
+There is a nifty function at the root of the cloned freqtrade directory called genTrainingSet.py:

 ```sh
 python3 genTrainingSet.py